 Toyota constantly seeks Manufacturing Improvement and Perfection through a powerful program named Kata.
 Kata delivers Continuous Improvement, Policy Propagation, and Realization.
 Above all, it is a program, not a build-on.
 Subsequently, it requires understanding the Value Delivered with Value Streams.
 Kata delivers 11 Continuous Improvement ideas/person/year.
 To clarify, all ideas in a manufacturing business benefit direction.
 This 13-minute video takes you through the whole detailed process.
 If you want to see this in written detail, visit my Lean Business website linked here.
 This video is just an overview:

-Once that you have Profound Knowledge of your processes and you are Managing by Value Stream you have taken the first step to Excellence.
+Once you have Profound Knowledge of your processes and you are Managing by Value Stream you have taken the first step to Excellence.
 Value streams are the basis of excellence.
 It focuses you on value creation and enables you to accomplish Manufacturing Improvement:

 - Stress your Assembly Line,